 Recognizing Canadian expertise in space optical and vision systems, in 2009, JAXA approached the CSA to explore the possibility of Canada providing a measurement system for the mission's Hard X-ray Telescope.
 The Neptec Design Group of Ottawa, Ontario, designed and built the Canadian ASTRO-H Metrology System, or CAMS, as a solution to the Hard X-ray telescope's problem.
 CAMS was designed to precisely measure the mast's distortions to a level of accuracy equivalent to the width of two human hairs, allowing mission operators to calibrate the data of the Hard X-ray Telescope and significantly enhance the telescope's performance.

 In return for this critical piece of hardware, Canada secured positions from Canadian institutions on the mission's Science Working Group, involving top scientists from around the world, notably from Japan, the US and Europe.
 Had the mission been successful, members of the group would have been offered prime observing time on the space observatory.
 Data would have been made available to all scientists afterwards, including Canadian astronomers.

 The CSA selected three astronomers to represent Canada on the Science Working Group and support Canada's CAMS project:

 - Dr. Luigi Gallo, Principal Investigator for CAMS, of Saint Mary's University;

 - Dr. Brian McNamara of the University of Waterloo; and

 - Dr. Samar Safi-Harb of the University of Manitoba.

-The funding support provided by the CSA will allow these scientists to pursue advanced astronomical research with the ASTRO-H mission as well as participate in the International ASTRO-H Science Working Group meetings in Japan and in other parts of the world.
+The funding support provided by the CSA allowed these scientists to pursue advanced astronomical research with the ASTRO-H mission as well as participate in the International ASTRO-H Science Working Group meetings.

 - Date modified: